 One can get the best with respect to an Architectural concept in the House plans as one can leave sufficient setbacks and design the best elevation concept using the best cladding materials.

-One can easily have good 40ft road frontage for such kind of plot sizes.
-The Cost to build Duplex house on 50×80 depends on the kind of footprint or sq ft area finalized at the time of final floor plan approval.
+One can easily have a good 40ft road frontage for such kinds of plot sizes.
+The Cost to Build a Duplex house in Bangalore on 50×80 depends on the kind of footprint or sq ft area finalized at the time of final floor plan approval.

 BUA: 7200 sq ft to 10,000 sq ft

-First Floor: 2 Rooms of 250 sq ft with bath shower enclosures + Family lounge area with cutout looking into the below G floor + Large Balcony overseeing the Garden below + Study room / Library of 200 sq ft for reading.
+First Floor: 2 Rooms of 250 sq ft with bath shower enclosures + Family lounge area with cutout looking into the below G floor + Large balcony which oversees the Garden below + Study room / Library of 200 sq ft for reading.

-If Budget permits one can consider the below requirements.
+If the Budget permits one can consider the below requirements.